![]() |

 are as follows:

-- DD2 DD defines a device on which a disk volume (222222)
+- DD2 DD statement defines a device on which a disk volume (333222)

 is mounted.

 directory belonging to data set RC42.PDSE1.FLE is to be listed.
-The listing is
+The listing is in unedited (dump) format.
+This data set resides on volume 222222.

 - The second LISTPDS statement indicates that partitioned data set directories belonging to data sets RC55.PART1 and D55.PART2 are to be listed.
-The listing is in edited format.
+The listing is in an edited format.
 These data sets exist on the system residence volume.

-Non-indexed Volume Table of Contents
+Example 2: List Non-indexed Volume Table of Contents [IEHLIST listvtoc]

 In this example, a